 First Trade and Markets.com have multiple deposit and withdrawal options.
-Funding and withdrawing from your First Trade and Markets.com account to your chosen payment method should be straightforward.
+Funding and withdrawing from your First Trade and Markets.com accounts to your chosen payment method should be straightforward.
 Lets see how First Trade and Markets.com compare with each other.
-Be aware that depending on the payment method you decide upon there may be additional processing fees from your payment provider or bank for processing and converting your funds.
+Be aware that depending on your payment method, there may be additional processing fees from your payment provider or bank for processing and converting your funds.
 Not all potential fees will come from First Trade or Markets.com.

 First Trade Vs Markets.com Customer Support Compared

 Customer support is essential when trading.
 Even professional traders will eventually need the help of First Trade or Markets.com support.
-This is especially true of traders who are starting from a position of little knowledge.
-If you are starting out you will want to make sure the First Trade and Markets.com support is always available when you need them.
-First Trade and Markets.com customer support is not just useful.
-It is crucial to your trading success!
+Customer support is especially important for traders starting with little knowledge.
+If you are starting out, you will want to ensure the First Trade and Markets.com support is always available when needed.
+First Trade and Markets.com customer support is not just useful. broker customer support is crucial to your trading success!